 One optional subject is included in each semester.
 Students can freely choose from all master subjects on offer at the University of Twente or other universities.
 Also self-study topics are possible.

-The courses in each semester are integrated in the framework of a clinical case in which students apply and integrate the technological and technical-medical expertise from the other courses.
+The courses in each semester are integrated in the framework of a clinical case in which students apply and integrate the technological and technical-medical expertise from the courses.
 These cases are real cases from the clinic and are presented and (co-)assessed by clinicians.
 The case in the first semester focuses on imaging; in the second semester on interventions.
 Typical subjects in the first semester include localizing tumour tissue (before and during an intervention) and accurate monitoring of displacements (e.g. brain-shift, respiratory and abdominal movements).
 Typical subjects for the case in the second semester include neuro-surgery and interventional-radiology and the development of a new surgical procedure for a (minimal) invasive intervention.